fish-shell/fish-shell/sphinx_doc_src/index.rst

 - ``_``, the name of the currently running command (though this is deprecated, and the use of ``status current-command`` is preferred).

-- ``argv``, an array of arguments to the shell or function. ``argv`` is only defined when inside a function call, or if fish was invoked with a list of arguments, like ``fish myscript.fish foo bar``.
+- ``argv``, a list of arguments to the shell or function. ``argv`` is only defined when inside a function call, or if fish was invoked with a list of arguments, like ``fish myscript.fish foo bar``.
 This variable can be changed by the user.

-- ``history``, an array containing the last commands that were entered.
+- ``history``, a list containing the last commands that were entered.

 - ``HOME``, the user's home directory.
 This variable can be changed by the user.